rsta2/circle-docs/docs/subsystems/usb.rst

 	This is the base class of ``CDWHCIDevice`` and ``CXHCIDevice`` (aka ``CUSBHCIDevice``).
 The following methods can be called for an instance of these classes too.

-.. cpp:function:: static boolean CUSBHostController::IsPlugAndPlay (void)
+.. cpp:function:: boolean CUSBHostController::IsPlugAndPlay (void)

 	Returns ``TRUE``, if USB plug-and-play is supported by the USB subsystem.